 --config <path> flags.
 The configuration files themselves

-contain plain YAML, but with support for loading in secrets from various sources
+contain plain YAML, but with support for loading in data and secrets from

 It is also possible to supply configuration through environment variables, for

 should be used sparingly, usually just for temporary overrides during

 development or small tweaks to be able to reuse deployment artifacts in

 The configuration is shared between the frontend and backend, meaning that

 values that are common between the two only need to be defined once.
 Such as the

 The configuration is validated using JSON Schema definitions.
 Each plugin and

 package can provide pieces of the configuration schema, which are stitched